koyeb/example-redis/README.md

 Follow the steps below to deploy and run the Redis application on your Koyeb account.

+Once the Redis application becomes healthy, you can reach it from any other Koyeb service using its internal domain, on the default redis port 6379: <SERVICE>.<APP>.koyeb

 ### Requirements

 You need a Koyeb account to successfully deploy and run this application.
 If you don't already have an account, you can sign-up for free [here](https://app.koyeb.com/auth/signup).